 I wrote an entire post on Hashimoto’s Disease which is triggered by a low functioning thyroid.
 In my post, I explored how coconut oil can aid in improving thyroid function.
 I suggest you read that post for a better understanding of why a Type O with a sluggish thyroid would benefit, and not be harmed by consuming coconut oil.

-I have a post in the works that discusses coconut oil and weight loss in depth but in short, the saturated fats in coconut oil contribute to weight loss and controlling food cravings.
+Important to note – the saturated fats in coconut oil contribute to weight loss and controlling food cravings.
 It also increases metabolic rate.
-So really, the argument that Blood Type O's should avoid coconut oil because they will gain weight is invalid in my opinion and based on my research.
+So really, the argument that Blood Type O individuals should avoid coconut oil because they will gain weight is invalid in my opinion and based on my research.

-Although Type O's are known for being rather healthy, they are prone to stomach problems including ulcers and heartburn.
-Other common health issues that Type O blood types face are a hypersensitivity to allergens (especially mold), arthritis, low clotting factor (vitamin K deficiency), and diabetes.
+Although Type O’s are known for being rather healthy, they are prone to stomach problems including ulcers and heartburn.
+Other common health issues that Blood Type O individuals face are a hypersensitivity to allergens (especially mold), arthritis, low clotting factor (vitamin K deficiency), and diabetes.

 Don’ t forget to read the other posts in my Coconut Health series!